esinecan/agentic-ai-browser/README.md

 ## MCP (Model Context Protocol) Support

-The Agentic Browser now supports the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) - an open standard for AI tool integration.
-This allows other AI applications and agents to control the browser remotely.
+The Agentic Browser now fully implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) standard - an open protocol that allows AI assistants like Claude and VS Code's AI features to discover and use external tools.
+This means your browser automation can now be controlled by these AI assistants seamlessly!

+### 🆕 What's New in MCP

+We've added complete MCP compliance with:

+- **Standard Discovery Endpoints**: `/.well-known/mcp/manifest.json` for automatic tool discovery
+- **Tool Description API**: `tools/describe` method for detailed schema information
+- **Improved Tool Integration**: Full JSON schema validation for reliable operation
+- **Standardized Response Format**: Consistent content structure for AI consumption

 ### Using the MCP Server

 The browser automatically starts an HTTP-based MCP server on port 3000 (configurable) when launched.
-You can interact with it using any HTTP client that supports JSON-RPC 2.0.
+You can interact with it using any MCP-compatible client or any HTTP client that supports JSON-RPC 2.0.

 #### Configuration